You can make a difference...

 Lt.
 Rip Masters in the series.
 Liner notes to the CD recording

-Composers: Wiletta Smith (music),
+Composers: music by Wiletta Smith (not affiliated),

 [pseudonym of Andrew A. Acuarulo], and

-Sunny Skylar (words)
+words by Sunny Skylar (ASCAP)

 [pseudonym of Selig Shaftel]